 What happened next

-The closure was not a temporary gesture.
-The roughly 2,500 beagles still inside were seized and, over the following months, rehomed across Italy — one of the largest animal-adoption efforts the country had seen.
-The case became a turning point: in 2013 Italy passed legislation sharply restricting the breeding of dogs, cats and primates for experimentation on its soil.
+The closure held.
+The roughly 2,500 beagles still inside were seized and, over the following months, rehomed across Italy in one of the largest animal-adoption efforts the country had seen — ordinary families collecting dogs that had never walked on grass.
+The case became a turning point in Italian law: in 2013 the country passed legislation sharply restricting the breeding of dogs, cats and primates for experimentation on its soil.
 Green Hill never reopened.

 Reading it again in 2026

-More than a decade later, the Green Hill morning still reads as proof of a simple, stubborn idea: that sustained public pressure can overturn an entrenched commercial interest.
+More than a decade later, the Green Hill morning still reads as proof of a stubborn idea: that sustained public pressure can overturn an entrenched commercial interest.
 The campaign was loud, long and often dismissed as naive — and then, on an ordinary hot Wednesday, it won.
-The beagles became a symbol precisely because the outcome was so rare.
+It belongs in our archive with the other moments where culture met conscience, from the warning of Blood Ivory to the global defiance of One Billion Rising and the green optimism of Earth Day on the High Line.
 People had the power.
 For once, they used it, and it held.